 It only took 10+ years but I finally talked my husband, Jason into letting me raise backyard chickens.
 So…for a few hours each weekend over the last few months, we have been busy building a diy chicken coop & run before our feathered family members arrived.

-Today, I am sharing how to build a fabulous & cheap DIY Chicken Coop & run that your chickens & husband will LOVE.
+Today, I am sharing how to build a fabulous & cheap DIY Chicken Coop & run that your chickens & husband will LOVE on a budget.

 It even has a clean out poop drawer (so you don’t have to go in the coop to clean up the poop) & it looks super cute in the yard too 🙂